-Nutritional therapy is a practice of personalised Lifestyle Medicine (also called Functional Medicine), which is used to optimise health, fitness and wellbeing.
+Nutritional therapy is the coached practice of personalised Lifestyle Medicine (also called Functional Medicine), which is used to optimise health and wellbeing.

-The challenges of modern-day life (lack of time, convenience foods, skipped meals, nutritional deficiencies, pollution, stress, poor sleep) in combination with our health and life history (everything we have lived through and experienced up to this point in time); can overwhelm our bodies’ systems, resulting in a multitude of interconnected health symptoms.
+The challenges of modern-day life (lack of time, convenience foods, nutritional deficiencies, pollution, stress, poor sleep) in combination with our health and life history (everything we have lived through and experienced up to this point in time); can overwhelm our bodies’ systems, resulting in a multitude of interconnected health symptoms.
 These symptoms may be physical, mental, behavioural or a combination of all three.

 In the main, modern medicine treats symptoms.
 It rarely tackles the question of why these symptoms may be occurring.
 For example, if you get frequent headaches you may take a lot of painkillers.
 In the short term this can solve the problem, but pain is a warning sign, there to tell us that something is going wrong.
 Painkillers don’t tackle the source of the problem.
 The why.

-Working together, we look upstream from symptoms and aim to identify any biochemical imbalances and their root cause.
+Working together, we look upstream from symptoms in order to identify their root cause.
 This is our start point.
 The source of the symptom rather than the symptom itself.

 Food for Thought